JazzyWagdaddy/HybridCloudBootCamp/2 - Hybrid Cloud - Migration - Lab 1 - DMS.md

 1. Select **Create a resource** in the upper left-hand corner of the Azure portal.
 2. Select **Databases** and then select **SQL Database**.
-3. In the **Create SQL Database form**, type or select the following values:
+3. In the **Create SQL Database** form, type or select the following values:
     * Resource group: Select *Create new*, type **MySQLDBs**.
     * Database name: Enter **mySampleDatabase**.
     * Server: